 How to Prepare for Baby

 Most baby showers are held in the third trimester.
 If you’ve started a registry, double-check that you have all the baby gear you need (without going overboard).
-Check out our baby registry checklist if you’re unsure of what to include or overwhelmed by all the options.
+Here’s everything you need to know about creating a baby registry.

 Do you have a baby first-aid kit?
 Don’t forget, many common products recommended to help with baby’s acid reflux or teething aren’t necessarily safe, and definitely aren’t natural, so you’ll want to spend the time putting together a natural kit.